 What is the difference between National Apology Day and National Sorry Day?

-National Sorry Day, held on May 26, marks the anniversary of the tabling of the Bring Them Home report in Parliament.
-The Bringing Them Home report documented the policies and practices that resulted in the forceful separation of Aboriginal and Torres Strait Islander children from their families, to assimilate them into white Australian culture.
+National Sorry Day, held on May 26, marks the anniversary of the tabling of the Bring Them Home report in Parliament which documented policies and practices that led to the removal of children.
 Australia recognises these children as part of the Stolen Generation.

 National Apology Day is the anniversary of when the Apology was given by former Prime Minister Kevin Rudd.
-Australia continues to acknowledge National Apology Day as a reminder of what the spirit of the day offered, and as a reminder of the importance of recognition and truth-telling.
+Australia continues to acknowledge National Apology Day as a reminder of the importance of recognition and truth-telling.

 Image: A large group of people stand together outdoors.
 A woman in the middle is holding the Aboriginal flag.